nanoframework/nanoFramework.IoT.Device/devices/Pn5180/README.md

 ## Transceive data with a card

 Once the card is selected properly, you can use the CardTranscive class to exchange data with the card.
-See [Mifare](../Card/Mifare/README.md) and [Credit Card](../Card/CreditCard/README.md) for detailed examples.
+See [Mifare](../Card/Mifare/README.md) and [Ultralight](../Card/Ultralight/README.md) for detailed examples.

 This shows how to dump a Mifare (ISO 14443 type A) card fully: